hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Privacy Notices ==

 hCaptcha is designed to comply with privacy laws in every country, including GDPR, LGPD, CCPA, and more.

+For example, hCaptcha has been certified under ISO 27001 and 27701 and is enrolled in the EU-US, UK-US, and Swiss-US Data Privacy Framework for GDPR compliance.

+Details are available at [www.hcaptcha.com/certifications](https://www.hcaptcha.com/certifications) and [www.hcaptcha.com/gdpr](https://www.hcaptcha.com/gdpr).

 With the default configuration, this plugin does not: